BRIXTOL/slipper/readme.md

 ### Slipper 👟

 A document generator from [Brixtol Textiles](https://brixtoltextiles.com).
 Slipper generates document sheets that can be printed by integrating paramaters from the `URL` into views.

-For internal use only.
+> Slipper is for internal use only.

 ### Installation
 All dependencies are included with the `package.json` file.
 There are 3 CLI commands.